Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

-We often associate eating disorders with certain behaviors around food: eating too much, not eating enough, purging after eating.
+We often associate eating disorders with certain behaviors around food, like eating too much, not eating enough, or purging after eating.
 But thoughts about food are an equally significant, if less discussed, part of these illnesses.
-Food-related thoughts may look different from person to person, but it’s quite common for those struggling with eating disorders to be abnormally preoccupied with food and eating.
+Food-related thoughts may look different from person to person, but it’s quite common for those struggling with an eating disorder to be abnormally preoccupied and find themselves wondering how to stop thinking about food all the time.
 In this article, we’ll take a close look at food obsession in eating disorders, including why it occurs, what conditions it’s associated with, how it’s addressed, and more.

 What does food obsession look like?